 - Avoid situations that trigger asthma attacks.

-- Create an asthma management action plan with your doctor.
+- Create an asthma management action plan with your doctor or nurse.

 Every woman reacts to pregnancy differently.
 In pregnant women with asthma, asthma control improves in about 1 in every 3 women, worsens in about 1 in every 3 women and remains the same in about 1 in every 3 women.